PatrycjaDanilczuk/User-session-analysis-for-marketing-using-SQL-Python-Tableau-and-ABtesing/README.md

 Use  **raw_events table** hosted in **BigQuery** project.
 Data in raw_events table captures a lot of events from users based on their timestamps.

+The dataset contains 31 columns and 4.295.584 rows.

 **Important note:** there are no session identifiers in the dataset, therefore it is necessary to come up with logic for how to model sessions, calculate session duration and convert it to human readable format.

 <details>